haikusw/SwiftUI-bw-patterns/README.md

 ## Usage

-The `Pattern` view will tile the selected design in its frame.
+The `PatternView` view will tile the selected design in its frame.
 It has the following properties:

 * `design: Binding<TileDesign>`: **required**, which design to use to tile the